...and the things that will make you feel worse

 I suspect that you learned that a person who experiences OCD (which THEY say is a chronic mental health ILLNESS) can also experience anxiety...

 OK... here's the science... verified neurological science.... (that these organisations CHOOSE to ignore or lie about)

 OCD CANNOT EXIST IN THE ABSENCE OF AN ANXIETY DISORDER...
 OCD DOES NOT CAUSE ANXIETY...
 IT IS A SYMPTOM OF ANXIETY

-So, everyone who has read their misguided nonsense THINKS they are mentally ill, thinks they get anxious because they are mentally ill and believes that there is no cure... because that is exactly what that website tells them.
+So, everyone who has read that organisation's misguided nonsense THINKS they are mentally ill, thinks they get anxious because they are mentally ill and believes that there is no cure... because that is exactly what that website tells them.
 The website has qualified psychologists working with it and claims to be 'official'.

 How these people sleep at night is beyond me... it can only be that they are making money from suffering... what other justification can it be?
 Ignorance?
 Is anyone THAT stupid?
 From the drivel posted, it seems that they are ignorant.... or are they?

 It's so simple!